hanifbaaba/JobPilot/backend/README.md

 ## JobPilot

-- JobPilot is a job application platform that allows candidates to apply for jobs, companies to Post jobs available.
+- JobPilot is a job application platform that allows candidates to apply for jobs, companies to Post job opportunities.
+It provides a clean API backend built with Django & DRF, optimized for performance, scalability, and production deployment.

 ## Table of Content

 - Features
 - Installation
+- System Design
 - Usage
-- Stack
 - Endpoints
+- Email notifications
-- System Design
+- Tech Stack
 - Contributions
 - License
 - Author